Gnuside/oconperf/README.md

 License
 -------

-Debian-Repository for Docker is Copyright © 2014 Glenn Y. Rolland.
+Oconperf is Copyright © 2016 netcat\_

 It is free software, and may be redistributed under the terms specified in the LICENSE file.